The Great Sameness

 Are we looking at a widespread psychological phenomenon where women generally feel they’ve been treated wrongly?

 I went to the HR department Head (a woman) of the company I work for and asked her if there were race or gender-based discrimination issues in the company.
 She said there weren’t.
-She said the company is periodically audited by the Equal Employment Opportunity Commission to look for cases of gender or race bias in salary or job position.
+She said the company is periodically audited by the Equal Employment Opportunity Commission to look for cases of gender and race bias in salary or job position.

 I did some research.
-The following sites don’t say everything is equal, but they say the trends are in the right direction.
+The following sites don’t say everything is equal, but they say the trends are heading in the right direction.
 In each case, look at the charts provided:

 “Look how far we’ve come already.